The Role and Duties of an Executor

 Acting as an Executor, while an honour, can at times be an onerous task.
 Often it is not until a beloved family member or friend passes away and the estate administration work begins, that the enormity of the task is recognised.

-At McColm Matsinger Lawyers we assist Executors at every stage of the administration process to make the task as simple as possible, while ensuring that Executors fulfill their obligations and their exposure to personal liability is minimized as far as possible.
+At MMLaw we assist Executors at every stage of the administration process to make the task as simple as possible, while ensuring that Executors fulfill their obligations and their exposure to personal liability is minimized as far as possible.

 A general overview of the role and duties of an Executor is set out below.